stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/01-network-design-fundamentals/class-c/README.md

 They have expanded and needs separate networks:

 **Production Department**<br>
-It has now subdivided: Prod1, Prod2, and Prod3 <br>
+It has now expanded to Prod1, Prod2, and Prod3. <br>
 Handles manufacturing of school supplies and tech devices.<br>
 Requires a large subnet for factory machines, IoT sensors, and production servers.